Digicreon/Dispak/README.md

 Dispak will perform these operations:
 - On production server, check if the requested tag is not an unstable version (see [above](#112-version-numbering)).
+- Fetch and read the configuration file from the tag.
 - Remove previously created symlink (see [below](#35-static-files-symlinks-and-amazon-s3)).
 - Execute pre-install scripts (see [below](#33-pre-post-scripts-execution)).
 - Execute pre-configuration scripts (see [below](#33-pre-post-scripts-execution)).